Public Interest Scholars

 Peter Mason

-As a law student, Peter is on the Executive Board of the Berkeley Law and Political Economy (LPE) Society.
-He is also an Articles Editor with the Berkeley Journal of Employment and Labor Law and co-leads the Berkeley Law and Organizing Collective (BLOC).
-BLOC is a pro bono project that provides legal support to UAW Local 2865, the labor union for academic student employees across the UC system.
+As a law student, Peter is on the Executive Board of the Law and Political Economy (LPE) Society at Berkeley, as well as co-Editor-in-Chief of the Berkeley Journal of Employment and Labor Law and Podcast Editor of the California Law Review.
+He is also active with the labor union for academic workers across the UC system, UAW 4811.

 Bhavya Sukhavasi